Park Hotel Shanghai: Exterior

 The first three floors are finished with polished black granite from Shandong Province.
 The upper floors are clad with dark brown brick and ceramic face tiles.

 The exterior has had two major changes: there is a banking entrance on one corner, and a marquee was added that masks the unique silhouette of the top floors.

 Interior

 In 1935, the outdoor garden on the 13th floor was converted into the 14th floor banquet space and surrounded by windows and covered with a retractable roof.
 That roof is now a back-lit glass panel set into a ceiling.

-Most of the interior was deliberately changed by the Chinese government in the 1950s because they disliked the existing bourgeois style.
+Most of the interior was changed by the government in the 1950s because they disliked the existing bourgeois style.
 The building was renovated again in the 1980s to partially refurbish into the original style.
 In 1997, American designer George Grigorian remodeled some the interior using an Art Deco style.
 American architect Christopher Choa restored the Art Deco lobby in 2001.